-Bodies of missing South Korean trekkers recovered in Nepal
+Bodies of 2 missing South Korean trekkers recovered in Nepal

-KATHMANDU, Nepal (AP) — Rescuers on Sunday recovered the bodies of two South Korean trekkers who were missing since January when an avalanche buried them in Nepal’s mountains, officials said.
+KATHMANDU, Nepal (AP) — Rescuers on Sunday recovered the bodies of two South Korean trekkers who had been missing since an avalanche in January buried them in Nepal’s mountains, an official said.

-An army helicopter flew the bodies of one male and one female to Pokhara from the Annapurna Trekking Circuit, said Nepalese army official Maj.
+An army helicopter flew the bodies — one male and one female — from the Annapurna Trekking Circuit to the city of Pokhara, said Nepalese army official Maj.
 Gen. Gokul Bhandari.

 The body of one of their Nepali guides was recovered on Friday, while another was recovered a few days earlier.